adrn/Python-Columbia/Meeting 1 -- Python Introduction/README.md

     TODO: fill this in

 *   Working with lists

         TODO: fill this in

+    *   TODO: explain this
+        list1 = list2
+    vs
+        list1 = list2[:]

 *   if statements and loops (white space not curly braces!)

         TODO: fill this in

 *   Comments

         TODO: fill this in

 *   Assignments and reference semantics.
 Consider the following example: